Best Virginia LPN Programs – 2022

 6 Best Metro Areas in Virginia to Work as an LPN

 If you live near a bustling metropolis in Virginia, your chances of grabbing a great position are excellent.
 However, you'll still have plenty of opportunities in the lesser-populated regions as well.
-The Richmond area offers the greatest number of employment positions for the skilled practical nurse.
+The Virginia Beach area, which includes Norfolk and Newport offers the greatest number of employment positions for the skilled practical nurse.
 Nurse Next Door

 provides home health care for seniors and those with certain disabilities, while Glenburnie

 is a Rehabilitation and Nursing Center.